arqo123/speedgoose/README.md

 })
 ```

-SpeedGooseCacheAutoCleaner plugin clears cache for given model each time when new record appears, or some record was deleted.
-In multitenancy we wan't clear cache for all of the clients - as the change appear only for one tenant.
+SpeedGooseCacheAutoCleaner plugin clears the cache for a given model each time when new record appears, or some record was deleted.
+In multitenancy, we won't clear the cache for all of the clients - as the change appears only for one tenant.
 SpeeGoose will handle it for You!
 But to make it work, you have to follow the rules:
-1. Tenant key must be in root of mongo documents
+1. Tenant key must be in the root of mongo documents
 2. You have to somehow pass tenant value while running ```cacheQuery()``` or ```cachePipeline()```.
- - In case of ```cacheQuery()``` you can simply include tenant filtering condition in the root of query, so tenantValue will be automaticly set from there
+ - In the case of ```cacheQuery()``` you can simply include tenant filtering condition in the root of query, so tenantValue will be automatically set from there
  example:
  ```ts
 const result = await model<SomeModelType>.find({